IngeborgArdoe/training/foundation_english/exercise-07.md

 2. Verify that the Event for making a new contact is named "New Contact".
 Set Tip = "Contact", and find a suitable symbol (# 1081).
 3. Place the event under Main Tabs – Home -> New.

 ####4.
-OPTIONAL: Contact Log in Ribbon
+Context Tab Group: Contact Log in Ribbon

 Add a Context Tab Group for Contact Log in the Contact-form Ribbon.

 <table>